 Also, the prices I mention are in USD, CAD or AUD; they’re all about the same right now.

 We circumnavigated India by train only a month ago, as we came across a very cheap short-term accommodation.
 It was so cheap that if you extrapolated the daily rate to a monthly rate, it would still be cheaper than anything I’ve seen.
 For example, rooms in touristy Darjeeling were as low as $4/night.
 And I’ve heard in the offseason in less touristic cities, rooms go for as low as $2 per night.
 Granted, we’re not talking about the Ritz Carlton, but hey, a bed is a bed, as long as it’s is clean and comfy.

-At the moment, we are paying $600/month for one bedroom in a large two bedroom apartment.
+At the moment, we are paying $600/month for a one-bedroom in a large two-bedroom apartment.
 It has a full kitchen, fast Internet, and is in the wealthiest Bangalore suburb (according to a recent newspaper article).
 We are renting the apartment from a hotel on a medium-term basis with a maid that visits daily.
-So although $600/month seems a lot for India, we have full cleaning, linen and laundry services, plus all utilities and Internet.
+So although $600/month seems a lot for India, we have full cleaning, linen, and laundry services, plus all utilities and Internet.
 You could certainly live here for 12 months for a lot less.